archlinux/arch-rebuild-order/README.md

 * `testing` and `community-testing` repositories are not included.
 * Rebuilder expects an up-to-date syncdb and does not provide warning if it is not.

+## Completions

+Shell completions can be created with `cargo run --bin completions` in a directory specified by the env variable `OUT_DIR`.